I can be reached for questions or comments at logicalpaladin@gmail.com you can also find me on Substack.

 Matthew 1:18 This is how the birth of Jesus the Messiah came about: His mother Mary was pledged to be married to Joseph, but before they came together, she was found to be pregnant through the Holy Spirit.
 19 Because Joseph her husband was faithful to the law, and yet did not want to expose her to public disgrace, he had in mind to divorce her quietly.
 20 But after he had considered this, an angel of the Lord appeared to him in a dream and said, “Joseph son of David, do not be afraid to take Mary home as your wife, because what is conceived in her is from the Holy Spirit.
 21 She will give birth to a son, and you are to give him the name Jesus, because he will save his people from their sins.”
 22 All this took place to fulfill what the Lord had said through the prophet: 23 “The virgin will conceive and give birth to a son, and they will call him Immanuel” (which means “God with us”).

 The pre-trib people have their own timeline that fits their interpretation, and they have him being born much later, so that their 69 sevens end on what they think is the date of his crucifixion.
 I showed you why the prophecy is not a counting to his crucifixion, but rather to his coming.
 I also showed you why the prophecy doesn't add the two time periods together.
 I hope that makes sense to you.
 The 62 sevens are in the past and started with a decree to restore Jerusalem and ended with the coming, or conception, of Jesus.
-The seven sevens will begin at some point in the future from there and will start with a decree to rebuild Jerusalem and will end with the coming of the ruler, the Antichrist.
+The seven sevens will begin at some point in the future and will start with a decree to rebuild Jerusalem and will end with the coming of the ruler, the Antichrist.
 We just need to find the right decree and we will know the date for the coming of the Antichrist, the date for the Abomination of Desolation and the date for the end of the final seven.
 None of that will tell us the date or the hour of Jesus' return, although you can bet that it will be very close to the end of the final seven.
 There is no place in scripture, even if you know when the seven years start and end, that will tell you when Jesus returns.
-Certainly, once the final seven years starts, assuming you can discern it has happened, you will know the exact date of the Abomination of Desolation and the end of the final seven.
+Certainly, once the final seven years starts, assuming you can discern it has happened, you will know the exact date of the Abomination of Desolation and the end of the final seven, even if you were "left behind".
 But that still won’t tell you when Jesus will appear.
 Everyone alive at the start of the final seven will have the opportunity to know these dates, if they understand prophecy.
-What I am telling you that you probably haven't heard before is that you can know when the final seven will begin well before it begins.
+What I am telling you that you probably haven't heard before is that you can know when the final seven will begin well ahead of time.
 It is the same thing that happened with Noah and the ark.
 Noah was told to build the ark because a great flood was coming, but he wasn't told when it would come.
 He spent many years building the ark not knowing when the flood would come.
 Then as the time drew near and the ark was completed, God told him that the rain would start in seven days.
-In the instance of the start of the final seven, we are told seven times seven in advance when the final seven will begin.
+We are not warned by only seven times, but by seven times seven.

 I believe what I have just showed you is the purest way of dissecting the prophecy.
 What did Jesus have to say about that prophecy, if anything?